-Tansley (1935).....
-Climax controlled by many factors and not one factor i.e. Climate.
+Tansley in 1935 came with a concept which said climax controlled by many factors and not one factor i.e.

+Climate.

 Accordingly Tansley's concept became popularly known as Polyclimax theory.

 Clements agreed with Tansley but he thought that these communities would soon or later develop into climatic - climax types.